-What You Need To Know About The New U.S. Climate Assessment
+New U.S. Climate Assessment Forecasts Dire Effects On Economy, Health

 The report, like most climate studies, offers different scenarios for how fast the climate will change and by how much.
 The bigger the change, the greater the consequences for everything from heat waves to hurricanes.

 The White House issued a statement criticizing the report as largely based on the "most extreme scenario" for emissions of greenhouse gases.
-The report is in fact based mostly on two scenarios: one is the most severe view, in which little or no effort is made to lower emissions.
-However, it also uses a more moderate scenario, one that sees more aggressive actions to reduce emissions than are currently under way — less fossil fuel use, for example, or more efficient vehicles and buildings.
+The report is in fact based mostly on two scenarios: One is the most severe view, in which little or no effort is made to lower emissions.
+However, it also uses a more moderate scenario, one that sees more aggressive actions to reduce emissions than are currently underway — less fossil fuel use, for example, or more efficient vehicles and buildings.
 And for some of its chapters, the report considers a third, far rosier future where emissions are drastically reduced and even where greenhouse gases are pulled back out of the atmosphere.
-Effects on people and the economy are considerably less dire under these scenarios than the most severe one.
+Effects on people and the economy are considerably less dire under these scenarios than in the most severe one.

 Some communities are already adapting

-The good news in this dire report is that scores of local and state governments are taking action to lower their own carbon emissions, and to cope with climate impacts.
+The good news in this dire report is that scores of local and state governments are taking action to lower their own carbon emissions and cope with climate impacts.
 Some of those impacts will get worse still, no matter what, as they are "locked in due to historical emissions."
 But the report makes clear that changes today can make a big difference.

 "It's absolutely not too late to take action," says Brenda Ekwurzel, a co-author and senior climate scientist at the Union of Concerned Scientists.